Saturday 6th July 2019

 I was told the next day that one of our group had been hallucinating and thought one of us was going to die…it was all totally crazy messed up stuff!
 Altitude, exhaustion, emotions all playing their parts!

 By nighttime everyone must have been tired because the next thing I knew I had woken up and it was dark.
 I looked at my watch and it was 10.30pm…I was still in full hiking gear and I hadn’t been to the toilet or brushed my teeth and I still felt horrendous, not even knowing if I could make it outside.

 Once back inside, I got tucked back up in my sleeping bag and I tried to process the day but I was too exhausted.
 I did however know that I had experienced something beyond the usual.
 I lay still, thinking that I will eventually look back on this and smile because this was life and I sure had decided to live it!

-Even up to 7 hours before finishing this climb my body felt finished…but this has proven how tough our body’s are and how we can push them beyond the unimaginable.
+Even up to 7 hours before finishing this climb my body felt finished, totally done in…but this has proven to me how tough our body’s are and how we can push them beyond the unimaginable.